Join A Secret Italy

 Girl running in Chianalea, Calabria

-That is one of the things that is so wonderful about visiting Scilla, it's like unwrapping a present and finding two completely unique gifts...
-Scilla AND Chianalea... when you were expecting only one.
+That is one of the things that is so wonderful about visiting Scilla; it's like unwrapping a present and finding two completely unique gifts—Scilla and Chianalea—when you were expecting only one.

-They love their little town, love their life and love their sea.
-After a few days on these shores I understood them and envied their lives - they truly are the fisherman in that story.
+I asked the local fishermen in Chianalea if they would be tempted to run off to Wall Street in that situation.
+All of them said they wouldn't change their lifestyle for anything.
+They love their little town, love their lives, and love their sea.
+After a few days on these shores, I understood them and envied their lives—they truly are the fishermen in that story.

-So, if you'd like a taste of that idyllic life then read on... let's start with where to stay and then we go exploring.
+So, if you'd like a taste of that idyllic life, then read on.
+Let's start with where to stay, and then we go exploring.

 Where to Stay: in Scilla or Chianalea?